 In our T&D segment, we generally serve the electric utility industry as a prime contractor.
 We have long-standing relationships with many of our T&D customers who rely on us to construct and maintain reliable electric and other utility infrastructure.
-In 2008, measured by revenue in our T&D segment, we provided 40.6% of our T&D services under fixed price contracts.
 We also provide many services to our customers under multi-year master service agreements ("MSAs") and other variable-term service agreements.
 We focus on managing our profitability by selecting projects we believe will provide attractive margins, actively monitoring the costs of completing our projects, holding customers accountable for changes to contract specifications and rewarding our employees for keeping costs under budget.

 We also provide emergency restoration services in response to hurricane, ice or other storm related damage, which typically account for less than \$25.0 million, or 4.5% of our annual consolidated revenues.
-However, in 2008, we recognized revenue of approximately \$43.2 million, or 7.0% of our annual consolidated revenues, from storm related restoration services mainly due to significant hurricane activity in the Gulf Coast region (from Hurricanes Gustav and Ike) and ice storm activity in the Northeast region of the country.
+In 2009, we recognized revenues from storm-related restoration services of approximately \$15.6 million, or 2.5% of our annual consolidated revenues.
+However, in 2008, revenues from storm related restoration services were approximately \$43.2 million, or 7.0% of our annual consolidated revenues, mainly due to significant hurricane activity in the Gulf Coast region (from Hurricanes Gustav and Ike) and ice storm activity in the Northeast region of the country.

 Commercial and Industrial.
-Our C&I segment provides electrical contracting services for commercial and industrial construction in the western United States.
+We also provide C&I electrical contracting services for commercial and industrial construction in the western United States.
 We are focused on the Arizona and Colorado regional markets where we have achieved sufficient scale to deploy the level of resources necessary to achieve what we believe are leading market shares.
 We concentrate our efforts on projects where our technical and project management expertise are critical to successful and timely execution.
 Typical C&I contracts cover electrical contracting services for airports, hospitals, data centers, hotels, casinos, arenas, convention centers, manufacturing plants, processing facilities and transportation control and management systems.
-For the year ended December 31, 2008, our C&I revenues were approximately \$169.2 million or 27.5% of our consolidated revenue.
-For the year ended December 31, 2007, our C&I revenues were approximately \$175.8 million or 28.8% of our consolidated revenue.

-In our C&I segment, we generally provide our electric construction and maintenance services as a subcontractor to general contractors in the C&I industry as well as to facility owners.
+In our C&I segment, we generally provide our electric construction and maintenance services as a subcontractor to general contractors in the C&I industry, as well as directly to facility owners.
 We have a diverse customer base with many long-standing relationships.
-In 2008, measured by revenue in our C&I segment, we provided 44.9% of our services under fixed price contracts.

-Our C&I segment also provides telecommunication installation services as well as electrical construction related to traffic and light rail signalization; these services represent less than 6.0% of our consolidated revenue for the year ended December 31, 2008.
+Our C&I segment also provides telecommunication installation services as well as electrical construction related to traffic and light rail signalization; these services represented less than 4.0% of our consolidated revenues for the year ended December 31, 2009, less than 6.0% of our consolidated revenues for the year ended December 31, 2007.
 Telecommunication services include fiber optic and copper communication installation for the transmission of voice, data, and video.
 The electrical construction services that we provide in connection with traffic and light rail signalization include ramp metering, signalized intersections, fiber optic interconnections for traffic management systems as well as highway and bridge lighting installation and maintenance.